andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 that can represent both successful and failed computations.

-Compared to `Js.Promise.t`, which hides the error type in some opaque (and disgusting, if you ask me) unknown type, the `Future` approach makes both the successful value and the error value "first-class" - you have full control over whether and how your async work can fail.
+Compared to `Js.Promise.t`, which hides the error type in some opaque (and offensive, if you ask me) abstract type, the `Future` approach makes both the successful value and the error value "first-class" - you have full control over whether and how your async work can fail.

 # What can you do with a FUNCTOR?

-There are lots of `FUNCTOR`s in the wild, and you probably use `map` on a daily basis, but `FUNCTOR` is not the most powerful abstraction.
+There are lots of `FUNCTOR`s in the wild, and you probably use `map` on a daily basis, but `FUNCTOR` is not the most powerful abstraction in the world of functional programming.
 You basically use a `FUNCTOR` when you have some data structure or context and you want to modify the values inside the structure/context without affecting the structure itself.

-The fact that all a function knows about is a type `t('a)` and a `map` function is actually a good thing - it gives you a set of well-defined tools and constraints, but allows you to abstract over those capabilities, and provides you with a principled baseline on which to create more powerful
+The fact that all a functor knows about is a type `t('a)` and a `map` function is actually a good thing - it gives you a set of well-defined tools and constraints, but allows you to abstract over those capabilities, and provides you with a principled baseline on which to create more powerful